Start planning your trip

-Simple, cheap, portable and delicious, onigiri and omusubi, or rice balls, have been beloved by Japanese people since ancient times.
-Try one for yourself!
+Simple, cheap, portable, and delicious, onigiri and omusubi, or rice balls, have been loved by the Japanese since ancient times.
+We introduce what rice balls consist of, how to make them yourself, and where you can enjoy some of the best onigiri in Tokyo.

-Onigiri and omusubi, food made from white rice formed into triangles or cylinders, is very common food and snack in Japan.
-Onigiri and omusubi have a long history; hard clumps of steamed rice, thought to be primitive versions of onigiri, have been discovered at ruins dated from the 1st Century AD.
+Onigiri and omusubi have a long history.
+Hard clumps of steamed rice, thought to be primitive versions of onigiri, have been discovered at ruins dated from the first century A.D.
 Since then, rice balls have been used as rations for soldiers and portable meals for travelers.
-They are still indispensable to the Japanese dining table as meals for people on the go, as light snacks, or as food for picnics.
+They are still indispensable to the Japanese dining table as meals for people on the go, as light snacks, or as a picnic dish.

 Onigiri and omusubi are made by cooking rice, molding it into a triangle or other shape by hand, then inserting other ingredients into the rice.
 They are called either onigiri or omusubi depending on the region, store or household, but neither is the “correct” way.
-There is no particular difference between the two, but there are varying explanations as to why different people say “onigiri” or “omusubi.”
+There is no particular difference between the two, but there are various explanations as to why people call them “onigiri” or “omusubi.”

 We’ll introduce a few of these explanations here.
 The first theory claims that omusubi are named after Takamimusubi and Kamimusubi, two of the creation gods from Japanese mythology.
 Japanese people of old, who deified mountains as gods, would share in that divine power by molding their rice into mountain shapes; these were then called “omusubi.”

-Another theory states that during the Heian age, people of high social status referred to their rice balls as “omusubi,” while commoners called them “onigiri.”
+Another theory states that during the Heian period, people of high social status referred to their rice balls as “omusubi,” while commoners called them “onigiri.”
 Other theories claim that the words onigiri and omusubi are derived from “oni o kiru” (meaning “to cut down evil spirits”) and “en o musubu” (meaning “to forge a relationship”).
-There are various other explanations, as well.
+There are various other explanations as well.

 How to Make an Onigiri Rice Ball